Clostridioides difficile: Treatment

 Patients who do not respond to traditional antibiotic therapy may be eligible for a fecal microbiota transplant (FMT).
 Healthcare providers can transfer stool from a healthy person to the colon of a patient with recurrent CDI.
 This process is the most successful treatment for severe CDI with a cure rate around 93%.
 Fecal matter transplants have also been found to be an effective and safe treatment option for children and young adults.
 Recurrence rates of CDI in patients treated with a FMT are generally low, around 19%, which makes it very effective at treating chronic CDI cases.
 However, in some cases, flares of inflammatory bowel disease are a possible side effect of the treatment.
 The state of the host immune system is important when considering the success of microbiota-based treatments in clearing infection.
 Long-term effects of FMT are unknown, as the procedure has only been FDA-approved for recurrent CDI since 2013 and relatively few procedures have been performed.
 If transplantation is not an option, removal of the infected part of the colon can cure CDI.

 In April 2023, the FDA approved the first oral microbiome therapeutic, VOWST for treatment of recurrent CDI.

 The prediction of C. difficile recurrence has been of great interest, but there has been no consensus on significantly associated risk factors.

+Further, with the increase in study around genome-scale metabolic modeling, there have been several diseases for which new treatments are identified or hypothesized by studying essential genes to a microorganism's metabolic pathways.
+C. difficile is no different in that novel treatments may be discovered by modeling and knocking out genes to analyze essentiality.
+For example, a pre-made genome-scale metabolic model of C. difficile strain 630, a virulent, multi-drug resistant strain, can be accessed through BiGG Models (specifically model iCN900) and utilized to perform a gene knock-out essentiality analysis.
+This analysis involves removing each gene in the model once, then optimizing the growth of the model to obtain a growth rate.
+Any gene whose removal causes <1% of the growth of the organism with the gene present is labeled as essential.
+After performing this analysis, a list of 70 essential genes (out of 900) is obtained.
+These genes can then be cross-referenced with DrugBank to determine what compounds target the proteins those genes encode for.
+As a specific example, one such essential gene is CD630_00470, which encodes for the protein 2-C-methyl-D-erythritol 4-phosphate cytidylyltransferase.
+By utilizing DrugBank to search for compounds that target this protein, several compounds can be found, one of which is cadaverine.
+Cadaverine is a known product of a healthy human gut microbiome, which is in line with C. difficile prevalence among disrupted gut microbiomes, and has been noted to reduce aggression in certain breast cancers.
+The effect of cadaverine on C. difficile is not known: if it inhibits 2-C-methyl-D-erythritol 4-phosphate cytidylyltransferase, it could show promise as a novel therapeutic for C. difficile infections.